Juris Doctor Requirements

 Duquesne University confers the degree of Master of Laws (LL.M.) for Foreign Lawyers on candidates recommended by the Faculty of the School of Law and approved by the President and Trustees of the University.

-A total of twenty-eight (28) credits are required for completion of the Foreign Lawyer LL.M. degree, including the required courses: Constitutional Law (5 credits), Legal Process and Procedure (3 credits), Independent Research (2 credits) and a Thesis (3 credits).
+A total of twenty-six (26) credits are required for completion of the Foreign Lawyer LL.M. degree, including the required courses: Introduction to the American Legal System (3 credits), American Legal Information System and Legal Research (2 credits), and a minimum of two of the following courses: